minio/operator/README.md

 ### Expand a MinIO cluster

-After you have a distributed MinIO Cluster running (zones.server > 3), you can expand the MinIO cluster using
+After you have a distributed MinIO Cluster running (zones.server >= 4), you can expand the MinIO cluster using

 ```
-kubectl patch minioinstances.miniocontroller.min.io minio --patch "$(cat examples/patch.yaml)" --type=merge
+kubectl patch minioinstances.miniooperator.min.io minio --patch "$(cat examples/patch.yaml)" --type=merge
 ```

-You can further keep adding new zones in the `patch.yaml` file and apply the patch, to add new nodes to existing cluster.
+You can expand an existing cluster by adding new zones to the `patch.yaml` and run the above `kubectl-patch` command.

+**NOTE**: Important point to consider _before_ using cluster expansion:

+During cluster expansion, MinIO Operator removes the existing StatefulSet and creates a new StatefulSet with required number of Pods.
+This means, there is a short downtime during expansion, as the pods are terminated and created again.

+As existing StatefulSet pods are terminated, its PVCs are also deleted.
+It is _very important_ to ensure PVs bound to MinIO StatefulSet PVCs are not deleted at this time to avoid data loss.
+We recommend configuring every PV with reclaim policy [`retain`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain), to ensure the PV is not deleted.

+If you attempt cluster expansion while the PV reclaim policy is set to something else, it may lead to data loss.
+If you have the reclaim policy set to something else, change it as explained in [Kubernetes documents](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 ## Features